ContentStudio API plan is now available. Create automations using Claude, Zapier, n8n, make, etc. Explore plan!

 It should define the platforms you will focus on, the content themes you will use, the posting rhythm you can maintain, and the metrics that matter most.

+The value is focus.
 Instead of treating every post as a separate idea, your team has a clear direction for what to create, where to publish, and how to judge whether the work is helping.

 4. Choose the right social media platforms

 You do not need to post everywhere.
+You just need to choose the right social media platform.

 You need to show up where your audience is active and where your team can publish consistently.